pjoneja/Writing/Interview with Malcolm King (EE'97), Board Trustee.md

 **TCP:** The last question is a thought experiment.
 You are to run the school.
 The stipulations are as follows:

--The year is 2012, but instead of years of crippling deficits, the school’s budget is roughly balanced, giving you approximately $30 million annually.
+- The year is 2012, but instead of years of crippling deficits, the school’s budget is roughly balanced, giving you approximately $30 million annually.
--You have at your disposal all of the endowment as it stood, before property started to be sold off.
+- You have at your disposal all of the endowment as it stood, before property started to be sold off.
 You also have the Foundation and New Academic Buildings.
--The school must be tuition-free.
+- The school must be tuition-free.

 What does this school look like?
 What is it moving towards?
 (In other words, what is your personal, idealized version of Cooper Union?)